Best Kids Smartwatch Android Central 2021

 The screen on the watch is vibrant and gets bright enough to be visible in most lighting conditions.
 Your child can select from seven different colorful themes to give their watch a bit of personality.
 There's also a fun jumping game and step tracker for the kids to earn rewards from that you can set in the parent's app.

-The Gizmowatch 2 has built-in GPS, which can be used for locating the watch as well as setting up geofences.
+The Gizmowatch 2 has a built-in GPS, which can be used for locating the watch and setting up geofences.
 Doing so will send you a notification when the watch leaves the designated area.
 Your child can manually ping you their location from the watch, or you can always check-in from the app.

 While a lot is going for the watch, it does have its downfalls.
 Verizon Wireless has great coverage for a lot of people and will work fine.
 But if you don't get good Verizon coverage — too bad because you can't use any other carrier.
 The other main feature lacking from the GizmoWatch 2 is Wi-Fi.
 The addition of this feature would help in low cellular connectivity.